JacobWood12/PythonExercises/README.md

 ### House

+> [!NOTE]
+> If you're copying this folder to your own device, make sure to go into house.py and change the filepath of house.jpeg to wherever the file is on your system.
+The current filepath will only work on my computer and I don't know how to use relative links.

 Brings up a purple window.
 It has the title "House" and a picture of a house, which is a button that does nothing.

 It's a folder because there are multiple files related to it (as per below).